IntelliTect/Coalesce/docs/pages/stacks/vue/coalesce-vue-vuetify/components/c-select.rst

 :ts:`preselectSingle?: boolean = false`
     If true, then when the first list results for the component are received by the client just after the component is created, if the results contained exactly one item, c-select will emit that only item as the selected value.

+:ts:`reloadOnOpen?: boolean = false`
+    If true, the list results will be reloaded when the dropdown menu is opened.
+By default, list results are loaded when the component is mounted and also when any of its parameters change (either search input or the :ts:`params` prop).

 :ts:`params?: ListParameters`
     An optional set of :ref:`Data Source Standard Parameters <DataSourceStandardParameters>` to pass to API calls made to the server.